 Fast forward about 20 years.
 November of 2014, to be exact.

-Hayley had experienced some unique symptoms, and a red flag went off in my head.
+When, Hayley had experienced some unique symptoms, and a red flag went off in my head.
 I arranged a doctor’s appointment during her Thanksgiving break from college.
 The symptoms had the potential to be dangerous.

-Of course I googled.
+Of course, I googled.

-Google never disappoints, have you ever noticed that?
+Truly, Google never disappoints, have you ever noticed that?
 It’s a smorgasbord of diagnoses for the hypochondriac, replete with examples from malignant cancer to hangnails.
 Of course, given the chance to worry, we women are going to choose cancer over a hangnail.

 Thanksgiving came with the appointment (complete with blood work), and Hayley returned to school.